sudosu98/phy/README.md

-# Physics Simulation Project
+# Phy Simulation Project

-A C++ physics simulation project that models particle dynamics in 3D space with an OpenGL-based tactical map visualization.
+A C++ simulation project that models particle dynamics in 3D space with an OpenGL-based tactical map visualization and 3D follow camera.

 ## Features